-You can make Pico de Gallo the night before…the flavors will meld together and be absolutely delicious!
+You can make it the night before!
+The flavors will meld together and be absolutely delicious!
 As all the ingredients are fresh they will start to wilt within a day or two, so don’t keep too long (not that you’ll be able to resist it!)

 Can I make Pico de Gallo in a blender or food processor?

-You can make Pico de Gallo in a blender or food processor.
+You can make this in a blender or food processor.
 Just add all the ingredients and pulse until chopped.
 If you over blend it will be more of a salsa consistency, but will still taste delicious.

 How long will Pico de Gallo keep in the refrigerator?